l0r3zz/sloblackswan/content/black_jellyfish_section/black_jellyfish_section.md

 **Extended recovery**: Even after DNS was restored, state reconciliation required careful manual intervention.
 Full recovery took over a day, not because of the initial DNS fault, but because of the accumulated state inconsistencies and automation conflicts that the cascade created.

 *Note: We'll revisit this incident as a multi-animal stampede in the Hybrid Animals section, where we examine how organizational decay (Elephant) enabled technical debt (Grey Rhino) to trigger this cascade (Black Jellyfish).
-For now, we focus on the cascade mechanics themselves.
-Industry analyst Corey Quinn noted the day of the outage: "When that tribal knowledge departs, you're left having to reinvent an awful lot of in-house expertise...
-This doesn't impact your service reliability—until one day it very much does, in spectacular fashion."
-[Source: Corey Quinn, DuckBill Group, October 20, 2025]*
+For now, we focus on the cascade mechanics themselves.*

 ## Why SLOs Miss Black Jellyfish